ibm-watson-embedded-business-assistant/eba-example-agents/README.md

-## Greetings from the Watson Embedded Business Assistant ("EBA") engineering team
+## Greetings from IBM's Embedded Business Assistant ("EBA") engineering team

-This is the public home of the Watson Embedded Business Assistant ("EBA").
+This is the public home of the Embedded Business Assistant ("EBA").
 Please log [issues](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/issues) you encounter with EBA, and if you have a contribution, please submit a [pull request](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/pulls).

 ## About EBA

-The IBM Watson Embedded Business Assistant (“EBA”) is an omni-channel, enterprise-class, digital assistant for the business practitioner that supports its human counterpart wherever she may conduct business.
+The Embedded Business Assistant (“EBA”) is an omni-channel, enterprise-class, digital assistant for the business practitioner that supports its human counterpart wherever she may conduct business.
 This could be across any domain (marketing, commerce, or supply chain for example) and many channels including chat, Slack, workspaces, voice, and (soon) SMS.
 The mission of EBA is to understand the basis of human decisions through observation over time, derive the motivation behind actions in an environment, and then codifying the path and results for machine interpretation and future autonomic response.

 ## Why EBA?